Philadelphia Lawyer Still Practices Lessons Learned at National Jewish Health 50 Years Ago

 Lewis was hospitalized in 1969, and afterward, he and his family decided he needed expert care to improve his health.
 “The decision was made to seek treatment at National Jewish Health,” he said.

 At that time, the hospital was building a reputation as a leader in the treatment and research of asthma, and patients traveled to Denver from around the country for the care that National Jewish Health offered.
-That legacy endures today, and National Jewish Health has been named the #1 respiratory hospital in the nation by U.S. News & World Report.
+That legacy endures today, and National Jewish Health has held the #1 or #2 ranking in pulmonology on the U.S. News & World Report Best Hospitals list for 24 years.

 Applying for Care and College